 3) Alternating periods of activity and rest are necessary to survive, let alone thrive.
 Capacity, interest, and mental endurance all wax and wane.
 Plan accordingly.

 The Timing is Never Right –

 - For all of the most important things, the timing always sucks.
-Waiting for a good time to quit your job?
-The stars will never align and the traffic lights of life will never all be green at the same time.
+I am waiting for a good time to quit your job.
+The stars will never align, and the traffic lights of life will never all be green at the same time.

-- If it’s important to you and you want to do it “eventually,” just do it and correct course along the way.
+- If it’s important to you and you want to do it “eventually,” just do it and correct course.

 Emphasis Strengths, Don’t Fix Weaknesses –